seanmgrant/Project1-T5-Rainbow-Chaser/README.md

 ## Rainbow-Chaser

 ## Description
-A maker app made fun!
+A marker app made fun!
 Keep track of rainbows in your area, finding and pinning them.